chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

     ...
 ```

-The final method that needs to be implemented is the `setOperator` which takes operator and must update the UI to represent the state.
+The final method that needs to be implemented is the `setOperator` which takes an operator and must update the UI to represent the state.

 ```javascript